Beyond the lump: The long journey with breast cancer

 “I implore women to go for screening during this breast cancer awareness month of October.
 Spouses of breast cancer patients should love and support their partners during treatment.
 Husbands might be tempted to look elsewhere for love and care but this can quicken the death of their wives,” she adds.

 The government is increasingly recognising the need for comprehensive cancer care.
-Recent initiatives aim to improve screening programmes, enhance public health education, and secure funding for cancer treatment.
+Recent initiatives aim to improve screening programs, enhance public health education, and secure funding for cancer treatment.

-“Had I known more about what to look for during self-examinations, I would have acted sooner.
-I had a lump in my breast for about three years without seeking answers.
-I believe education can save lives, which is why I want to share my story and offer hope to others that even with a stage IV diagnosis, you can live,” she says.
+“If I had known more about what to look for during self-examination, I would have acted sooner.
+I had the lump in my breast for about three years yet I did not care to find out what it was.
+I believe that education can save lives.
+This is why I want to share my story with others and give them hope that even with a stage IV diagnosis, you can live,” she says.